andrew/ultimate-awesome/README.md

 - [awesome-fintech](https://github.com/7kfpun/awesome-fintech) - A curated list of amazingly awesome financial libraries, resources and shiny things.
 - [awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) - A curated list of awesome GraphQL Security frameworks, libraries, software and resources.
 - [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
+- [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
 - [awesome-eks](https://github.com/realvz/awesome-eks) - A curated list of awesome tools for Amazon EKS 🌊.
 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
 - [awesome-sunshine](https://github.com/lizardbyte/awesome-sunshine) - A collection of awesome Sunshine scripts, tools, guides and companion software.
 - [awesome-solana-oss](https://github.com/StockpileLabs/awesome-solana-oss) - Compilation of awesome open-source Solana repositories on GitHub!.
 - [awesome-ssm-ml](https://github.com/AvivBick/awesome-ssm-ml) - Reading list for research topics in state-space models.
-- [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.
 - [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-taleb](https://github.com/cetiny/awesome-taleb) - A curated list of awesome things about Nassim Nicholas Taleb.